 Quattro vs xDrive vs 4Matic: Is all-wheel drive worth the cost?

-Winter is officially on the way.
-The temperature is dropping, the leaves are falling and of course the roads are more often than not wet, not dry.
-We all know that conditions can be treacherous for drivers over this period, and for those looking for a new car, it’s always worth considering whether you want the added benefit of a four-wheel drive system.
+Conditions will be treacherous for drivers over the coming months so, for those looking to lease a new car, it’s always worth considering whether you want the added benefit of a four-wheel drive system.

-No, we’re not talking about a mud-plugging Land Rover Discovery.
+No, we’re not talking about a Land Rover Discovery.
 We’re talking about some of the most popular lease cars.
 Many premium manufacturers offer four-wheel drive versions of their traditionally two-wheel drive models.
 Audi, BMW and Mercedes, for example, offer Quattro, xDrive and 4MATIC respectively.

 We’ve taken a closer look at these systems, considered whether they’re worth going for, and tried to work out which is best for you … and keep things as simple as possible, because it gets a bit complicated.

 We’ll kick off with Audi’s iconic Quattro badge.
 After all, it was this system that kick started the idea of putting an all-wheel drive system in an otherwise ordinary family car back in the 80s.
 Technology has moved on since then though, and these days Quattro is available on pretty much every Audi.

 The standard Torsen Quattro system you’ll find on most models features a clever centre differential (essentially a set of rotating gears that directs power to both the front and rear axle.
 The system is compact design and can send the required power to the required wheel when grip is lost.
 In the real world, this of course means extra grip on slippery surfaces, but it also significantly enhances road holding – something particularly valuable on the brand’s high performance RS models.